pengzhiliang/MAE-pytorch/README.md

 So if one can fininsh it, please feel free report it in the issue or push a PR, thank you!

-And your star is my motivation, hh~
+And your star is my motivation, thank u~